monch1962/docker-doorstop/README.md

 With the provided files the open source requirements management system [doorstop](https://doorstop.readthedocs.io) runs in Docker

 ## How to build & run the doorstop container

+To build the container image, just run `$ ./dockerBuild.sh`.
+Assuming you have a Docker server running, this will create a Docker image `doorstop_image:latest` that you can use.
+You can optionally store this image to a Docker registry if you want to maintain the integrity of your software supply chain.

-make sure that you have a `data` directory under the directory from where you are calling this command (or you adapt the run command).
-The directory is then available at `/data`
+To get this to work in the out-of-the-box config, make sure that you have a `data` directory under the directory from where you are calling this command (or you adapt the run command).
+The directory is then available at `/data`.
+You can then run `$ ./dockerRun.sh` to start the container and drop you into a bash shell inside the container.
+You can then run `doorstop` from the bash shell inside the container.

+You may wish to run this container to create &/or maintain requirements that are maintained inside another repo.
+In this case, edit `./dockerRun.sh` so that it mounts the directory holding those requirements into `/data` for the container.
+You can then run the container, use it to maintain the requirements in your mounted directory, then push & merge those requirements to the repo once you've finished.
+This is probably the logical way to use this container

 # Instructions to build & run the image